zhiqwang/yolort/deployment/onnxruntime/README.md

 - OpenCV 4.5 +
 - CUDA 11 [Optional]

-*We didn't impose too strong restrictions on the versions of dependecies.*
+*We didn't impose too strong restrictions on the versions of dependencies.*

 ## Usage